Top 10 Safe Vegetables for Dogs

 • Vitamin A - maintains eyes, skin, and coat health as well as strong muscles and active nerve function

-• Vitamin B6 - aids in hormones secretion, growth, and weight management
+• Vitamin B6 - aids in hormone secretion, growth, and weight management

 • Vitamin C - supports a healthy immune system